tkksharif/tkksharif.github.io/content/authors/admin/_index.md

 Today, Sharifu advises on genetics research, community transformation, and sickle cell advocacy.
 He also leads presentations and workshops for a wide range of audiences in his continued pursuit to contribute to youth development by linking science, community, creativity and commerce.

-A father of two, and husband to Sophia, Sharifu is an avid archer, he spends his free time playing archery and writing for his upcoming memoir.
+ A father of two, and husband to Sophia, Sharifu is an avid archer and sportsman.
+He spends his free time playing archery and writing for his upcoming memoir.